• Skip to content

 Choose a position that’s comfortable for you.

-Massage sore breasts using a clean, warm and wet cloth.
+Massage sore breasts gently using a clean, warm and wet cloth.
 For sore nipples, squeeze breastmilk on them and dry them in the air.
 If the soreness doesn’t go away, see your local health centre.

 Breastfeed on both breasts for each feed